glpaparelli/competitive-programming/notes/cp-notes.md

 The size of `lazy[]` is same as array that represents segment tree.
 The idea is to initialize all elements of `lazy[]` as 0.
 A value 0 in `lazy[i]` indicates that there are no pending updates on node `i` in segment tree.
 A non-zero value of `lazy[i]` means that this amount needs to be added to node `i` in segment tree before making any query to the node.
+## 16.2.3 Persistency
+A **persistent data structure** **is a data structure that remembers its previous state for each modification.**
+This allows to access any version of this data structure that interest us and execute a query on it.

+Segment Tree is a data structure that can be turned into a persistent data structure efficiently
+- avoid to store the complete ST for every modification
+- avoid to loose the $O(\log n)$ time behavior for answering range queries.

+In fact any change request in the Segment Tree leads to a change in the data of only $O(\log n)$ vertices along the path starting from the root.
+So if we store the Segment Tree using pointers, then when performing the modification query we simply need to create new vertices instead of changing the available vertices.
+Vertices that are not affected by the modification query can still be used by pointing to the old vertices.
+Thus for a modification query $O(\log n)$ new vertices will be created, including a new root vertex, and the entire previous version of the tree rooted at the old vertex will remain unchanged.

+**For each modification of the Segment Tree we will receive a new root vertex.**
+To quickly jump between two different versions of the Segment Tree, we need to store this roots in an array.
+To use a specific version of the Segment Tree we simply call the query using the appropriate root vertex.

+With the approach described above almost any Segment Tree can be turned into a persistent data structure.
 ## 16.3 - Segment Trees Solution
 **Let's now solve nested segments with a Segment Tree and Sweep Line**